AylaNetworks/ayla-documentation/README.md

 The ACC build process uses [Metalsmith](http://www.metalsmith.io/) to transform Github-flavored markdown files, html templates, css, js, and image files into a static website.
 See the diagram:

 ![acc-metalsmith.jpg](acc-metalsmith.jpg)

+The ability to source markdown files presents a big opportunity if Ayla is agile enough to make some changes.
+Technical documentation writers, for example, would create a simple markdown style guide to help engineers and others write markdown that will transform into decent html.
+Writers would work with engineers to understand the details and importance of the style guide.
+Writes would do more editing and organizing of text, and less original content production.
+Engineers would write instructions, descriptions, and definitions in markdown.